Skip to main content

 • Dwarf in stature

-• Grown under rainfed conditions and are prone to both drought and flooding
+• Grown under rainfed conditions and prone to both drought and flooding

 • Low yield and poor quality